 Memorials & Honors

 Gifts can be made in memory or honor of a loved one, or to commemorate a special milestone or event.
 The gifts can be made to an existing fund or you may choose to establish a special fund.
-Otherwise the gifts are directed to the Community Fund to support community needs.
+Otherwise the gifts are directed to the The Grant Fund Endowment to support grants in the Tri-State Area.
 Make an online memorial gift here.

-You can transfer ownership of appreciated securities (stocks, bonds or mutual funds) owned for at least one year to the Community Foundation.
-You will receive a deduction for the average value of the security on the day of the transfer.When you contribute long-term appreciated securities to the Keokuk Area Community Foundation, you have two options:
+You can transfer ownership of appreciated securities (stocks, bonds or mutual funds) owned for at least one year to The Keokuk Area Community Foundation.
+You will receive a deduction for the average value of the security on the day of the transfer.When you contribute long-term appreciated securities to The Keokuk Area Community Foundation, you have two options:

-Sell the securities and contribute the proceeds to the Community Foundation (and pay any associated capital gains tax).
+Sell the securities and contribute the proceeds to The Keokuk Area Community Foundation (and pay any associated capital gains tax).

-The Foundation will consider the acceptance of personal property on a case by case basis and all such contributions must be approved by the Board.
-In making a decision, the Foundation will consider the difficulty and expense of selling the items, the expertise required to sell the items, issues of storage interim to sale, and the general overall benefit to the Foundation.
+The Keokuk Area Community Foundation will consider the acceptance of personal property on a case by case basis and all such contributions must be approved by the Board.
+In making a decision, The Keokuk Area Community Foundation will consider the difficulty and expense of selling the items, the expertise required to sell the items, issues of storage interim to sale, and the general overall benefit to The Keokuk Area Community Foundation.